Top 20 HR challenges in 2026 and how to solve them

 And when that recognition comes from a manager?
 Everything multiplies.

-So yes — 2025 is throwing HR its fair share of curveballs.
+So yes — 2026 is throwing HR its fair share of curveballs.
 But the path forward is surprisingly straightforward.
 Make recognition frequent, meaningful, and manager-led.
 The rest?
 It follows.
+And Achievers is here to help.

 Key insights